GYG-be/gyg-be.github.io/Workouts.md

 ## Emotional health

+What's the goal?
+Utilize the RPE concept [see below] from physical exercise when you think about your emotional exertions.

-**Pile more stress on yourself ... but never tolerate your bad habits, pointless activities or needy time-wasters who are idea-averse to put their stress on you.**
+**PILE more POSITIVE stress on yourself ... but never tolerate your bad habits, pointless activities ... and certainly ditch the idea averse complainers or needy time-wasters who are intent on dragging you down with the negative stresses they cling to.**

-Ditch the causes of negative stress ... and cultivate the causes of positive eustress.
+Ditch the causes or drivers of negative stress ... while you cultivate the drivers and causes of positive eustress or high exercise.

 Do not blame people for having short attention spans -- if you are a professional in content marketing, you need to be more professional and find ways to work harder, work smarter and generally make your content suck less.
 People will have even better choices tomorrow than they do today, so level up your skills.